 “The Dragon of Wantley” combines elements of English folklore, mythology, and social commentary.
 It uses witty dialogue, lively music, and humorous situations to entertain the audience.
 The opera was well-received during its initial run and remained popular throughout the 18th century.

 Lampe’s composition for “The Dragon of Wantley” features a blend of traditional English folk tunes and Italian opera styles, reflecting the influence of both genres on 18th-century English musical theater.
-The opera’s success contributed to the growing popularity of ballad opera, a genre that incorporated popular songs and spoken dialogue.

-While the fame of “The Dragon of Wantley” has diminished over time, it remains a notable work within the history of English ballad opera.
+While the fame of “The Dragon of Wantley” has diminished over time, it remains a notable work within the history of English opera.
 Its humorous and light-hearted nature, combined with Lampe’s musical talent, continues to make it an intriguing piece of entertainment from the 18th century.